Giant pandas around the world: Taiwan

+There are currently three pandas living in Taiwan.
 Tuan Tuan and Yuan Yuan were sent by mainland China to Taiwan in 2008 as part of an exchange program.
 The couple has two cubs, Yuan Zai, born in 2013, and Yuan Bao, born in 2020.
 The two pandas were given to Taiwan rather than leased, thus them and their offspring are Taiwanese-owned.
 Tuan Tuan died in 2022.

 South Korea

+Ming Ming and Li Li were bred from 1994 to 1998.

-Ai Bao (lovely treasure) and Le Bao (pleasant treasure) were sent by President Xi Jinping to South Korea in 2016 as a state gift.
+Ai Bao (lovely treasure) and Le Bao (pleasant treasure) were sent by General Secretary of the Chinese Communist Party Xi Jinping to South Korea in 2016.
 Ai Bao naturally conceived and gave birth to Fu Bao (happy treasure) on 20 July 2020.
-Fubao is the first panda to be born in Korea.
-The family currently resides in Everland, a popular theme park in Korea.
+Fu Bao is the first panda to be born in Korea.
+The family currently resides in 'Panda World' of Everland, a popular theme park in Korea.
 Fu Bao received global attention when a video of her went viral on Youtube.
+The Korea's first natural twin cubs, Rui Bao (wise treasure) and Hui Bao (shining treasure) were born on 7 July 2023.
+They are assumed to be female, making Fu Bao the eldest sister of the Bao Family.
+As of 2024, Fu Bao has returned to China.

 Japan

 Ri Ri and Shin Shin joined Japan's oldest zoo, Ueno Zoo, in 2011.
 In 2012, they had a baby panda who did not survive long.
 But in 2016, Shin Shin gave birth to Xiang Xiang.
 After nearly four years, the couple were found mating again, and in 2021 Shin Shin delivered twins, Xiao Xiao and Ray Ray.
 Ueno first exhibited pandas in 1972-1973 (Kang Kang and Lang Lang arrived in Tokyo to establish diplomatic relations with China and Japan, only for a temporary exhibition), and first bred them in 1986.